Clean Energy Improvement Program

 Improve property values and achieve your community sustainability goals

 The Clean Energy Improvement Program (CEIP) is Alberta’s innovative financing tool that enables residential and commercial property owners to pay for energy efficiency and renewable energy upgrades.
 The program gives property owners access to flexible, long-term financing through their municipality.
 Unlike a traditional loan, repayment is facilitated by a tax added to the property’s tax bill.
+The Clean Energy Improvement Program is made possible by the Government of Alberta.

 Alberta’s Clean Energy Improvement Program (CEIP) provides municipalities the opportunity to offer competitive financing to property owners for energy efficiency and renewable energy upgrades.
 CEIP covers up to 100 per cent of project costs and offers convenient repayment through property owners’ regular property tax bill.